Pjaerr/joshuaj.co.uk/src/blogposts/building-desktop-app-svelte-electron.md

 const fs = require("fs");
 ```

-next, create a function called `createNewFile` that takes a string, this function should open a dialog box to ask the user to name a file and select a location to which it should be saved and then save the file at that location, with that name containing the string provided.
+next, create a function called `createNewFile` inside of the `app.whenReady().then` callback that takes a string, this function should open a dialog box to ask the user to name a file and select a location to which it should be saved and then save the file at that location, with that name containing the string provided.

-Inside of the `app.whenReady().then`:
+Inside of the `app.whenReady().then` callback:

 ```javascript
 const createNewFile = content => {